Rushland Boss, serving humanity simply by showing up.

 So he got his deputy up there.

-But there was a third guy, and that's that's that's when they launched into Scooter Libby and the entire Bush White House trying to frog march into him at the White House over the leak of the Valerie Plame name.
+The next day, a couple of guys, Richard Armitage and his spokesman, I forget Colonel Colin Powell's spokesman, but there was a third guy, and That's when they launched into Scooter Libby and the entire Bush White House trying to frog march any of them at the White House over the leak of the Valerie Plain name.

-I don't know if they've released any names in.
+I don't know if they've released any names or not.

-Remember how upset they were that Valerie Plaine's name was made public as a CIA agent.
+Remember how upset they were that Valerie Plain's name was made public as a CIA agent?

 Oh, yeah, that was really an assault on our values.

-Ranking Democrat on the committee is Elijah Cummings, former chairman of Congression, Congressional Black Caucasians.
+Ranking Democrat on the committee is Elijah Cummings, former chairman of Congressional Black Caucasians.

-And all of these ranking members get to make opening remarks before the uh the interrogation begins.
+And all of these ranking members get to make opening remarks before the interrogation begins.

 And we have a portion of Elijah Cummings' opening remarks.

-As far as I can tell, we are here today to beat up on Jonathan Gruber for stupid.
+As far as I can tell, we are here today to beat up on Jonathan Gruber for stupid, I mean, absolutely stupid comments.

 They were irresponsible, incredibly disrespectful, and did not reflect reality.